risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-sink.md

 slug: /sql-create-sink
 ---

 Use the `CREATE SINK` command to create a sink.
 A sink is an external target where you can send data processed in RisingWave.
-You can create a sink from a materialized source, a materialized view, or a table.
+You can create a sink from a table or source, or a materialized view.

+If your goal is to create an append-only sink, you can use the emit-on-window-close policy when creating the materialized view that you want to sink data from.
+For details about the policy, see [Emit on window close](/transform/emit-on-window-close.md).

 ## Syntax